 Mr A didn't accept Barnett Waddingham's offer.
 He still felt it had treated him unfairly regarding fees and that he was trapped in an expensive arrangement which prevented him from switching to an alternative provider.
 He said that he wanted Barnett Waddingham to cover the full cost of restructuring the leases in connection with the property.
-And he also thought that his complaint point about the tax charge remained valid.
 Our investigator considered Mr A's additional comments but wasn't persuaded to change her opinion.
 Since agreement couldn't be reached, this complaint has been referred to me for review.